Italian Short-haired Segugio

 Unique facts and fascinating details

-- They are famous for their 'singing' bark, which changes tone depending on the proximity of the prey.
+- The Segugio is known for its unique, melodic baying sound, which changes in pitch depending on the proximity of the game.

 Frequently Asked Questions